sheetdb/slate/source/includes/api/_get_search.md

 * `sort_by` - the column you want to sort by
 * `sort_order` - sort in `asc` or `desc` order
 * `sort_method` - if you want to sort by date, set this parameter to `date`, it will automatically detect the date format
-* `casesensitive` - by default search is not case sensitive, to make it case sensitive set this parameter to `true`
 * `cast_numbers` - if you want to cast the value to a number, add column names separated by commas.
 Example: [https://sheetdb.io/api/v1/58f61be4dda40?cast_numbers=id,age](https://sheetdb.io/api/v1/58f61be4dda40?cast_numbers=id,age)
+* `single_object` - if you want to get ony one item as an object (not in the array), set this parameter to `true`
+* `casesensitive` - by default search is not case sensitive, to make it case sensitive set this parameter to `true`